Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/migrationguide.md

 - Ability to create a batch of messages with the `EventHubProducerClient.createBatch()` and `EventDataBatch.tryAdd()` APIs.
   This will help you manage events to be sent in the most optimal way.
+- Ability to use backpressure while receiving events to ensure you can finish processing events before getting new ones.
 - Ability to configure the retry policy used by operations on the clients.
 - Ability to cancel async operations on the clients using the abort signal from `@azure/abort-controller`.
 - Authentication with AAD credentials using `@azure/identity`.